Hotrian/HeadlessOverlayToolkit/readme.md

-**This is the master branch for the Headless OpenVR Overlay project.**
+**This is the master branch for the Headless Overlay Toolkit project.**

 **Be sure to check out the experimental beta branch.**